 Kayak Rentals are NOT AVAILABLE AFTER 12:00 PM the day of the session.

 Time: 5pm-7pm (please arrive 15 minutes early)

 Pool Fee: $15

-Kayak rental $15 plus tax., please add rental item to your shopping cart click link below to reserve a rental kayak package delivered to the pool site
+Kayak rental: $15 plus tax.
+Make a rental reservation here.
+Please add the item (river or short sea kayak) to your shopping cart to reserve a rental kayak and have the package delivered to the pool site.

 Please click here to go to and fill out our online record and release form.